 - 8. With the surfaces now clean and flat again place the gasket on the body and replace the bonnet.
 Be careful to use the chalk marks to put everything back together the same way it came apart.
 Always use a new clean fresh gasket.
 It does not pay to take a chance using the old gasket over again. - 9.
-Reinstall the body-bonnet nuts and bolts, and then carefully check to see that the body and bonnet are in the same position as when they were separated. - 10.
+Reinstall the body-bonnet nuts and bolts, and then carefully check to see that the body and bonnet are in the same position as when they were separated.
+Follow the bolt torquing procedure in Appendix I. - 10.
 Pressure test the valve for leakage to see if a good joint has been made.